 “Estimating absolute fracture risk is intuitively attractive, focusing on actual fractures rather than proxies such as bone mineral density or relative risks of fracture.
 But it has a fundamental conceptual flaw: fewer than one in three hip fractures are attributable to bone fragility.
 Fractures are traumatic events induced by falls, mostly in frail older adults. …The question, ‘Do you have impaired balance?’ can predict about 40% of all hip fractures, whereas osteoporosis predicts less than 30%.
 Ageing does result in bone fragility, but without a fall even fragile hips do not fracture.”2

-This should sound familiar to Savers, because Chapter 2 of the Save Our Bones Program cites an article published in the Journal of Clinical Endocrinology & Metabolism which came to a similarly startling conclusion.
+This should sound familiar to Savers, because Chapter 2 of the Osteoporosis Reversal Program cites an article published in the Journal of Clinical Endocrinology & Metabolism which came to a similarly startling conclusion.

 This study followed 8,065 participants for 5 years, 83% of which did not have osteoporosis.
 243 of the participants sustained a hip fracture, and more than half of those did not have osteoporosis.3

 As quoted in the Program, the JCEM article concludes that:

 “… after 5 years of follow-up, the majority of hip fracture cases were without hip osteoporosis regardless of age,”3